IntelligentSystemsLabUTV/ros2-examples/README.md

 assuming that there are no name conflicts.

-Once you close the remote connection or the VS Code window, the container should be stopped automatically as is specified in the `.devcontainer.json` files.
+Once you close the remote connection or the VS Code window, the container should be stopped automatically as is specified in the `.devcontainer.json` files, which are adequately commented.